 7 results found

-Pecci F, Abraham E, Stoianov I, Model reduction and outer approximation for optimising the placement of control valves in complex water networks, Journal of Water Resources Planning and Management, ISSN: 0733-9496
+Pecci F, Abraham E, Stoianov I, 2019, Model Reduction and Outer Approximation for Optimizing the Placement of Control Valves in Complex Water Networks, Journal of Water Resources Planning and Management, Vol: 145, ISSN: 0733-9496

+© 2019 American Society of Civil Engineers.
 The optimal placement and operation of pressure control valves in water distribution networks is a challenging engineering problem.
-When formulated in a mathematical optimisation frame work, this problem results in a nonconvex mixed integer nonlinear program (MINLP), which has combinatorial computational complexity.
+When formulated in a mathematical optimization framework, this problem results in a nonconvex mixed integer nonlinear program (MINLP), which has combinatorial computational complexity.
 As a result, the considered MINLP becomes particularly difficult to solve for large-scale looped operational networks.
-We extend and combine network model reduction techniques with the proposed optimisation framework in order to lower the computational burden and enable the optimal placement and operation of control valves in these complex water distribution networks.
+We extend and combine network model reduction techniques with the proposed optimization framework in order to lower the computational burden and enable the optimal placement and operation of control valves in these complex water distribution networks.
 An outer approximation algorithm is used to solve the considered MINLPs on reduced hydraulic models.
-We demonstrate that the restriction of the considered optimisation problem on a reduced hydraulic model is not equivalent to solving the original larger MINLP, and its solution is therefore sub-optimal.
+We demonstrate that the restriction of the considered optimization problem on a reduced hydraulic model is not equivalent to solving the original larger MINLP, and its solution is therefore sub-optimal.
 Consequently, we investigate the trade-off between reducing computational complexity and the potential sub-optimality of the solutions that can be controlled with a parameter of the model reduction routine.
 The efficacy of the proposed method is evaluated using two large scale water distribution network models.

 Pecci F, Abraham E, Stoianov I, 2017, Outer approximation methods for the solution of co-design optimisation problems in water distribution networks, 20th IFAC World Congress, Publisher: Elsevier, Pages: 5373-5379, ISSN: 1474-6670